1 When you can apply

-Places cannot be reserved in advance and normally have to be taken-up within 10 school days of being offered.
+Places cannot be reserved in advance and normally have to be taken up within 10 school days of being offered.
+If you are moving house you can apply in advance of your move but your child must be able to take up the place within 10 days of the offer.

-If you want an in-year place to start in September, please note that we will not be able to consider the application until June at the earliest.
-You should submit an application at that time, as it is not possible for us to hold your details.
+If you want an in-year place to start in September we cannot consider your application until June at the earliest.
+Please apply from that time as it is not possible for us to hold your details.

 2 Moving to or within West Sussex